-Selena Gomez's Kidney Transplant Complication Was Almost Fatal & The Details Are Scary
+Selena Gomez Had A Major Complication After Her Kidney Transplant & The Details Are Scary

 New details are coming out about the life-saving kidney transplant Selena Gomez underwent in late 2017 and they're seriously terrifying.
 Gomez's good friend and kidney donor, actress Francia Raisa, opened up to W Magazine about Selena Gomez's kidney transplant complication, and it was nearly fatal.